 Bike Touring Highlight

 The swing bridge over the Pinnau was completed in 1887.
-As a cultural monument, it is now a listed building and is one of the two oldest swing bridges in Germany that is still in operation.
-In the past, the bridge keeper cranked the bridge up and down with a handwheel in order to turn it to the side for navigation.
-Today it is done by an electric motor.
+As a cultural monument, it is now a listed building and is one of the two oldest swing bridges still in operation in Germany.
+The bridge keeper used to crank the bridge up and down with a handwheel to turn it sideways for shipping.
+Today this is done by an electric motor.

 June 10, 2021